Marcelckp/Marcelckp/README.md

 - 🌱 I’m currently learning **AWS, Three JS, VR development**

-- 💬 Ask me about **React, GSAP, Tailwind, Webpack, Three js, Express, Next js.
+- 💬 Ask me about **React, GSAP, Tailwind, Webpack, Three js, Spline, Shaders (GLSL), GSAP, Swift, WebXR, RTC, Express, Next js.
 Anything at all I'll be more then willing to have a conversation**

 - 📫 How to reach me **marcelkpalmer@gmail.com**